Victoria’s bushfire season is far from over. The Victorian Government is committed to supporting local communities affected by the devastating fires.

 Victorian Bushfire Appeal Advisory Panel

-An Advisory Panel, chaired by former Victorian Deputy Premier Pat McNamara, will consider and recommend where funds are distributed.
+An Advisory Panel, chaired by former Victorian Deputy Premier Pat McNamara, consider and recommend where funds are distributed.

 - David Impey, Chief Executive Officer, Community Enterprise Foundation